JiBrok/jibrok.github.io/_posts/2021-06-21-Calculated custom fields Cloud (JBCF) - Public release.md

 tags: jbcf-cloud cloud
 ---

-We have published our cloud application Calculated custom fields(JBCF)!! 🥳
+We have published our cloud application Calculated custom fields(JBCF)! 🥳

 Server functionality of the [Calculated and other custom fields(JBCF)](https://marketplace.atlassian.com/apps/1221055/calculated-and-other-custom-fields-jbcf?hosting=server&tab=overview) application turned out to be very large.
 * ToDo list